project-mirrors/forgejo-helm/README.md

 There might be times when the chart is behind the latest Forgejo release.
 This might be caused by different reasons, most often due to time constraints of the maintainers (remember, all work here is done voluntarily in the spare time of people).
 If you're eager to use the latest Forgejo version earlier than this chart catches up, then change the tag in `values.yaml` to the latest Forgejo version.
-This is due to Forgejo not strictly following [semantic versioning](https://semver.org/#summary) as breaking changes do not increase the major version.
-I.e., "minor" version bumps are considered "major".
-Yet most often no issues will be encountered and the chart maintainers aim to communicate early/upfront if this would be the case.

 ## Dependencies

 Forgejo can be run with an external database and cache.
-This chart provides those dependencies, which can be enabled, or disabled via configuration.

 ## Installing